dev-dwarf/dev-dwarf.github.io/src/projects.md

 Not much to say about this yet except that I have been deep-diving into Platform APIs for Windowing, Input, Rendering, Sound, and seemingly endless other topics.
 Once I duct-tape some games together with this I'll have more to say!

 ## Static Site Generator (WIP)
-Static Site Generator used to make this website, made in (C-like) C++.
+A Static Site Generator used to make this website, made in (C-like) C++.
 Features:
 * Compile a Markdown-like language to html.
 * Add html boilerplate for each page automatically.